Buildings Sector (main)

 Effect of Fuel Price on New Component Efficiency

-Individuals may choose to buy more efficient components, and manufacturers may choose to offer more efficient components for sale, in response to higher fuel prices.
-Conversely, if fuel becomes cheaper, components with lower efficiencies might be purchased.
+In response to higher fuel prices, individuals sometimes choose to buy more efficient components and manufacturers may choose to offer more efficient components for sale.
+Conversely, if fuel becomes cheaper, components with lower efficiencies are more likely to be purchased.
 The following structure handles this effect:

-The energy use of new components (including BAU new components and new components added due to retrofitting) is compared with the energy use of that same set of components after application of those policies that reduce the energy use of new components (such as efficiency standards, contractor training, etc.) to determine the "Perc Change in New Component Energy Use per Unit Floor Area."
-We don't actually work in terms of floor area- this term is simply a way to express the fact that the components being compared provide services to the same set of buildings in the BAU and non-BAU cases, and we're capturing specifically the policy-caused energy efficiency improvements.
+The energy use of new components is compared with the energy use of that same set of components after application of those policies that reduce the energy use of new components (such as efficiency standards, contractor training, etc.) to determine the "Perc Change in New Component Energy Use per Unit Floor Area."
+We don't actually work in terms of floor area -- this term is simply a way to express the fact that the components being compared provide services to the same set of buildings in the BAU and non-BAU cases, and we're capturing specifically the policy-caused energy efficiency improvements.

 In the next step, we combine this change in energy use with the difference in fuel cost (disaggregated by fuel), which may be driven by other policies (such as a carbon tax or fuel taxes), most of which are handled on the Fuels page.
 This gives us a percentage change in cost to provide services to a given building area, disaggregated by component and by fuel type.
 We use an elasticity of new component energy demand with respect to energy cost to convert this into a percentage change in the energy efficiency of newly sold components.
 This percentage change is multiplied by the total energy use from the most recent prior calculation ("New Components Potential Energy Use after Quality Level Shifts") to give the potential energy use after price-efficiency feedbacks.

-The implementation of this policy is relatively straightforward, because the user directly specifies the percentage of non-electric components to be shifted to electricity.
+The implementation of this policy is relatively straightforward, because the user directly specifies the percentage of new components to be shifted to electricity (or other fuel source).
 The one complication is that we must make an adjustment to account for the fact that electricity is used more efficiently than other fuels on an energy unit basis (less heat losses, etc.).
 The fuel used to generate the electricity, and associated efficiencies, are handled in the Electricity Supply sector, not in the Buildings sector.
-(We make a very similar adjustment in the Transportation Sector when implementing the vehicle electrification policy.)
+(We make a very similar adjustment in the Transportation Sector and Industry Sector when implementing the other sector specific electrification policies.)

 Envelope Effects

 At this stage, we are done applying policies and economic effects that alter the efficiency and fuel use of new building components.
 The next step is to convert changes in envelope efficiency into changes in energy use, as envelope components do not themselves use energy.
-As noted above, envelope is handled as a multiplier that started at "1" and was reduced to less than "1" if any policies improving the performance of envelope components were enabled.
+As noted above, envelope is handled as a multiplier that starts at '1' in the BAU and can be reduced to less than '1' if any policies improving the performance of envelope components are enabled.
 We multiply the envelope multiplier by energy use from the "heating" and "cooling and ventilation" component types to reflect the increased performance they get from envelope improvements relative to the BAU case in the current model year.
 This is done inside a single variable, as shown in this screenshot:

 Finding Components Energy Use